krishnasrikard/IIT-Hyderabad-Semester-Courses/README.md

 #### EE 2010 -- Engineering Electromagnetics by Naresh Sir and Seshadri Sravan Kumar Sir

 Implementation of "Averaging Property" of Potentials.

+#### EE 2015 -- Independent Project by Aditya Sir,Naresh Sir and Seshadri Sravan Kumar Sir

+Projects and Assignments on Signal Processing.